A 100 % online leadership development program, that is personal and interactive

 - Working globally and/or leading virtual teams

 In an environment characterized by little or no time to learn new digital leadership skills

-And most importantly: You are looking for new leadership tools and will take an active role in the GSL discussions online.
+And most importantly: You are looking for new leadership tools and will take an active role in the LOC discussions online.

 Because the world of business is becoming more global organisations and managers must increasingly rely on online tools to lead and get people together in teams.
 This is why the program is happening exclusively online.
 By using new online tools we not only train you in Leading Online Collaboration, but also in getting familiar with state-of-the art IT-solutions.
 This is a fully collaborative program, not a course spent watching lectures.

 - Chat for threaded discussions and file search and sharing.

 - Co-authoring and commenting documents and files simultaneously.